 6. your own pjs

 - the hospitals provide one-size-fits-all.
 Many choose to where hospital provisions, but I find I loose myself in them.
 I need pjs to feel good about who I am, about my individuality - I personally like pjs that make a statement - but that might be personal preference.
+Soft slippers, or no slip socks, are also essential when walking on the cold hospital floor, or out of the room/ward.

 7. Something to amuse or entertain